fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/non-aerodrome-departures.md

 > “The first point of the route (name or LAT/LONG) or the marker radio beacon, if the aircraft has not taken off from an aerodrome.”

-Further, the departure aerodrome/point represents a key field for traditional flight matching.

 ## FIXM Representation

-For most flights, i.e., flights departing from aerodromes, the current departure aerodrome or previous departure aerodrome (if a change has been made) will be represented in `departureAerodrome` or `departureAerodromePrevious` respectively.
-Likewise, the current or previous estimated off block times will be represented in `estimatedOffBlockTime` or `estimatedOffBlockTimePrevious`.
+For most flights, i.e., flights departing from aerodromes, the departure aerodrome will be represented in `departureAerodrome`, and the estimated off block time will be represented in `estimatedOffBlockTime`.

-Flights that file non-aerodrome departure points will represent the current or previous departure points in `departurePoint` or `departurePointPrevious` respectively, and will use `estimatedRouteStartTime` or `estimatedRouteStartTimePrevious` for the current or previous takeoff times.
+Flights that file non-aerodrome departure points will represent the departure point in `departurePoint`, and will use `estimatedRouteStartTime` for the departure time.

-Airfile flights will represent the current or previous route start points in `departurePoint` or `departurePointPrevious` respectively, and will use `estimatedRouteStartTime` or `estimatedRouteStartTimePrevious` for the the current or previous airfile route start times.
+Airfile flights will represent the route start point in `departurePoint`, and will use `estimatedRouteStartTime` for the the airfile route start time.
 In addition, airfile flights will set the `airFileIndicator` to `AIRFILE`.

 ### Logical Model